jimmo/micropython/docs/library/machine.Signal.rst

 .. method:: Signal.value([x])

-   This method allows to set and get the value of the signal, depending on whether the argument ``x`` is supplied or not.
+   This method allows setting and getting the value of the signal, depending on whether the argument *x* is supplied or not.

-   If the argument is omitted then this method gets the signal level, 1 meaning signal is asserted (active) and 0 - signal inactive.
+   If the argument is omitted then this method returns the signal level -- 1 meaning the signal is asserted (active) and 0 meaning the signal is inactive.

    If the argument is supplied then this method sets the signal level.
-The argument ``x`` can be anything that converts to a boolean.
+The argument *x* can be anything that converts to a boolean.
 If it converts to ``True``, the signal is active, otherwise it is inactive.

    Correspondence between signal being active and actual logic level on the underlying pin depends on whether signal is inverted (active-low) or not.
-   For non-inverted signal, active status corresponds to logical 1, inactive - to logical 0.
-For inverted/active-low signal, active status corresponds to logical 0, while inactive - to logical 1.
+For a non-inverted signal, the active status corresponds to logical 1, and inactive to logical 0.
+For inverted/active-low signal, the active status corresponds to logical 0, while inactive to logical 1.

 .. method:: Signal.on()